sanketsans/sanketsans.github.io/_projects/self_attention.md

 Lets say you have a time series data.
 It is in their nature to be very noisy.
 And believe me when I say this.
 How ?
 Read my recent paper - <a href="https://scholar.google.com/citations?view_op=view_citation&hl=en&user=pM6-D7EAAAAJ&citation_for_view=pM6-D7EAAAAJ:u5HHmVD_uO8C"><b>Predicting gaze from egocentric social interaction videos and IMU data</b></a>

 I know you didnt go through the link.
-Anyway, lets consider you have data of says stocks, now if you have ever invested in stocks, you know they are risky and subject to marke..
+Anyway, lets consider you have data of say stocks, now if you have ever invested in stocks, you know they are risky and subject to marke..
 I mean, they are very noisy wrt time.
 It is like having multiple local minima with no end.
 Though there was global minima in March, 2020 - if you know what I mean !

 So, now we have this noisy data and we somewhat want to smoothen it out.
 So, one way is to apply re-weighing to the stock data and generate new smoothened out data.
 We can map the co-related data points in both noisy and re-weighing set to create corresponding "re-weighted data points". eg. The timeseries data , X and our re-weighing factor, W  both have n corresponding points.